 The costs can really add up with pet ownership.
-As you can see, the cost of that new puppy in the first year can be anywhere from $2,000 to $4,000 depending on the initial cost of the animal.
+As you can see, the cost of that new puppy in the first year can be anywhere from 2000 dollars to 4000 dollars, depending on the initial cost of the animal.
 That is quite an expenditure for the average family.

 Before you pull the trigger on that cute pup, be sure to add up all of your costs and divide them into your annual budget.
 If it makes sense, by all means get one.
 If the expenses would burden an already tight budget, do the right thing and pass for now.